This document currently caters to enthusiasts who don't mind getting their hands dirty with the internals of HTTP, networking and the browser.

 Try pasting the following in the search-box:

-Similar to the above arbitrary videos, twoseven.xyz can also enable users to sync HLS videos from the web.
+Similar to the above arbitrary videos, twoseven.xyz can also enable sync of HLS videos from the web.

 The HLS player requires a link to an